A penalized criterion for selecting the number of clusters for K-medians

 Let us now consider a sequence of i.i.d copies $X_1,...,X_n$ of $X$.
 In this paper, we focus on two methods to determine the geometric median.
 The first one is iterative and consists in considering the fix point estimates \citep{weiszfeld1937point, vardi2000multivariate}

 with a initial point $\hat{m}_0 \in \mathbb{R}^d$ chosen arbitrarily such that it does not coincide with any of the $X_i$ and $\mathcal{X}_t = \{i, X_i \ne \hat{m}_{t} \}$.
-The Weiszfeld algorithm can be an almost flexible technique, but there are many difficulties of implementation for massive data in high dimensional spaces.
+This Weiszfeld algorithm can be a flexible technique, but there are many implementation difficulties for massive data in high-dimensional spaces.

 An alternative and simple estimation algorithm which can be seen as a stochastic gradient algorithm \citep{robbins1951stochastic, ruppert1985newton, duflo1997random, cardot2013efficient} and is defined as follows